immcantation/tigger/docs/topics/findUnmutatedCalls.md

 -------------------

 allele_calls
-:   vector of strings respresenting Ig allele calls, where multiple calls are separated by a comma.
+:   vector of strings representing Ig allele calls, where multiple calls are separated by a comma.

 sample_seqs